moby/buildkit/frontend/dockerfile/docs/reference.md

 `COPY` obeys the following rules:

-- The `<src>` path must be inside the build context;
+- The `<src>` path is resolved relative to the build context.
-  you can't use `COPY ../something /something`, because the builder can only access files from the context, and `../something` specifies a parent file or directory of the build context root.
+  If you specify a relative path leading outside of the build context, such as `COPY ../something /something`, parent directory paths are stripped out automatically.
+  The effective source path in this example becomes `COPY something /something`

 - If `<src>` is a directory, the entire contents of the directory are copied, including filesystem metadata.